innohack2021/python-hitchhiker/README.md

-## 🤩 Contributors!
+## 🤩 Contributors

-Thanks goes to these wonderful people :
+Thanks go to these wonderful people :

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->